Awwaleleshin/Awwaleleshin/README.md

 ### :man_technologist: About Me : I am a Data Analyst <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nigeria.
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Software Engineering.
+- :seedling: I'm currently learning Software Engineering.

 - :zap: In my free time, I solve problems on HackerRank and read tech articles.